Robotmcgregor/nt_mosaic_biomass_zonal_pipeline/README.md

-## NT Mosaic Biomass Zonal Pipeline
+# NT Mosaic Biomass Zonal Pipeline

-Pipeline Description: This pipeline creates a 1ha plot from biomass extent point data and extracts zonal statistics from the following Landsat mosaics:
+Pipeline Description: Description: This pipeline comprises of 11 scripts which read in the AGB biomass csv.
+Pipeline converts data to  geo-dataframe and created a 1ha polygon (site) for each point.
+Once this is complete the pipeline runs zonal statistics on the current Landsat mosaic and exports a csv per site into an outputs directory.

+Note, seasonal composites can be 6 band, 3 band, greyscale and classified.
+Once pipeline is complete a temporary directory which was created will be deleted from the working drive, if script fails the temporary directory requires manual deletion.

 | File Name | Season | Definition | Band Comp | Data Type |
 | :---:  | :---:  | :---: | :---: | :---: |